marklogic/marklogic-docker/README.md

 # Using this Image

-With this image, you have the option to eithern create an initialized or an uninitialized MarkLogic Server.
-The initialized MarkLogic Server is more secure and requires that you set up a username and password for the administrator.
-The uninitialized MarkLogic Server does not require these credentials for set up.
+With this image, you have the option to either create an initialized or an uninitialized MarkLogic Server.

-- Initialized: when admin credentials are setup at runtime prior to MarkLogic starting
+- Initialized: admin credentials are set up as part of container startup process.
-- Unintialized: when admin credentials are created by the user after MarkLogic has started, by navigating to localhost:8000 and using the GUI
+- Unintialized: admin credentials are created by the user after MarkLogic has started.
+You can use the GUI (See the MarkLogic Installation documentation: https://docs.marklogic.com/guide/installation/procedures#id_84772) or you can use APIs (See the scripting documentation: https://docs.marklogic.com/10.0/guide/admin-api/cluster).

 ## Initialized MarkLogic Server
 For an initialized MarkLogic Server, admin credentials are required to be passed in while creating the Docker container.
 The Docker container will have MarkLogic Server installed and initialized,and databases and app servers created.
 A security database will be created to store user data, roles, and other security information.
 MarkLogic Server credentials, passed in as environment variable parameters while running a container, will be stored as part of the admin user in the security database.
 These admin credentials can be used to access MarkLogic Server Admin interface on port 8001 and other app servers with their respective ports.